 David Briggs, Project Manager – The University of Sheffield.

 The experience of being a student should be central to defining the learning environments of the future.

 Our development frameworks provide a structured dialogue with universities to define what a student-focused experience means in terms of: what spaces best support the students’ vision, how should those spaces be best arranged to create a thriving learning community and how much space do the students need.

 Bond Bryan were appointed to design a new building to provide a home for the School of Economics and shared teaching facilities within its new strategic hub on its Canterbury campus.

-Bond Bryan were invited to design a University Hub building for the University of Hertfordshire.
-The £8m project includes teaching and exam spaces, collaborative informal learning zones, start-up business incubator areas and social café & dining spaces.
+Bond Bryan were invited to design the Business and Social Hub for the University of Hertfordshire.
+The £8m project included teaching and exam spaces, collaborative informal learning zones, start-up business incubator areas and social café & dining spaces.

 The Brunei Building refurbishment incorporated the revitalising and updating of a number of the interior spaces within the University.

 The Engineering Heartspace represents the culmination of the Faculty of Engineering’s Development Framework at the University of Sheffield.